 The performance of the Funds are subject to general market conditions.
 Following years of fiscal and monetary support, the U.S. market and economy are adjusting to reduced levels of support.
 Supply chain bottlenecks and pent-up demand as a consequence of the COVID-19 pandemic have led to elevated inflation pressures in the United States.
 While the U.S. consumer market generally remains strong, purchasing power is eroded when wage inflation does not keep pace with price inflation.
 In time, this may reduce inflation-adjusted demand.
 COVID-19 remains a risk factor with the potential that new variants could lead to increased government restrictions and consumer caution.
-Additionally, COVID-19 remains a challenge for global supply chain normalization, with China's zero-COVID policies snarling global logistics.

-Inflation remains a key concern influencing market conditions in 2022.
+Inflation remains a concern influencing market conditions in 2023.
 Supply chain disruptions have persisted for more than two years, contributing to more permanent dislocations in price expectations.
-During recent months, the Federal Reserve (Fed) has raised interest rates several times, including two consecutive .75 percentage point hikes.
-This brought forward expectations for reduced liquidity and higher interest rates, contributing to market volatility during the first two quarters of 2022.
-Potential shifts in Fed policy and views in 2022 may further raise interest rates, which could continue to drive market sentiment.
+During recent months, the Federal Reserve (Fed) has raised interest rates several times, including two consecutive.
+75 percentage point hikes.
+This brought forward expectations for reduced liquidity and higher interest rates, contributing to market volatility in 2022.
+Potential shifts in Fed policy may further raise interest rates, which could continue to drive market sentiment.
 There is no certainty that actions taken by the Fed will improve market conditions.